Doctor-love/certainly/README.md

 ## Nice to have
 - White listing of allowed client names, based on CN or something similar - perhaps with regex support
-- Insertion of "Secure" attributes for cookies
+- Proper logging of forwarded requests/failed authentication attempts

 ## Example usage